U.S. flag

 Acknowledgments

-The author would like to thank Larisa H. Cavallari, Pharm.D., Associate Professor & Director, Center for Pharmacogenomics, Pharmacotherapy and Translational research, University of Florida; Mandy van Rhenen, secretary of the Dutch Pharmacogenetics Working Group (DPWG), Centre for Information on Medicines, Royal Dutch Pharmacists Association (KNMP); and John Wikstrand, Professor of Clinical Physiology, Wallenberg Laboratory, University of Gothenburg, Sweden, for reviewing this summary.
+The author would like to thank Larisa H. Cavallari, PharmD, Associate Professor, Department of Pharmacotherapy and Translational Research & Director, Center for Pharmacogenomics, University of Florida, Gainesville, FL, USA; Mandy van Rhenen, secretary of the Dutch Pharmacogenetics Working Group (DPWG), Centre for Information on Medicines, Royal Dutch Pharmacists Association (KNMP), The Hague, The Netherlands; and John Wikstrand, Professor of Clinical Physiology, Wallenberg Laboratory, University of Gothenburg, Sweden, for reviewing this summary.

 References